cherrynoize/n3lock/README.md

 - display battery information
 - display proper keyboard input modes
 - add additional greeting messages
-- add powerdown menu
+- add powermenu

 ### Testing

-You can help the project by just setting it as your lockscreen and complaining about any issue or misbehaviour.
+You can help the project by simply using it as your lockscreen and signaling any issue or misbehaviour.

 Please consider opening a pull request if you know how to improve some feature or how to fix a bug you found.